Efficient Clustering for Stretched Mixtures: Landscape and Optimality: Introduction

 The vanilla version of \textsc{CURE} in \eqref{eq:1} is closely related to the Projection Pursuit (PP) \citep{FTu74} and Independent Component Analysis (ICA) \citep{HOj00}.
 PP and ICA find the most nontrivial direction by maximizing the deviation of the projected data from some null distribution (e.g. Gaussian).
-Their objective functions are designed using key features of that null distribution (e.g. kurtosis, skewness, Stein's identity).
+Their objective functions are designed using key features of that.
+Notably, \cite{PPr01} propose clustering algorithms based on extreme projections that maximize and minimize the kurtosis; \cite{VAr17} use the first absolute moment and skewness to construct objective functions in pursuit of projections for clustering.
 On the contrary, \textsc{CURE} stems from uncoupled regression and minimizes the discrepancy between the projected data and some target distribution.
-The idea of regression makes it generalizable beyond linear feature transforms with flexible choices of objective functions.
+This makes it generalizable beyond linear feature transforms with flexible choices of objective functions.
 Moreover, \textsc{CURE} has nice computational guarantees while only a few algorithms for PP and ICA do.

-The formulation \eqref{eq:1} with double-well loss $f$ also appears in the real version of phase retrieval \citep{CLS15} for recovering a signal vector $\bbeta$ from (noisy) quadratic measurements $Y_i \approx (\bX_i^{\top} \bbeta )^2$.
-In both \textsc{CURE} and phase retrieval, one observes the magnitudes of labels/outputs without any sign information.
-However, algorithmic study of phase retrieval usually require $\{ \bX_i \}_{i=1}^n$ to be isotropic Gaussian; most efficient algorithms need good initializations by spectral methods.
-Those results cannot be easily adapted to the clustering problem.
-Our analysis of \textsc{CURE} could provide a new way of studying phase retrieval under more general conditions.
+The formulation \eqref{eq:1} with double-well loss $f$ also appears in the real version of Phase Retrieval (PR) \citep{CLS15} for recovering a signal $\bbeta$ from noisy quadratic measurements $Y_i \approx (\bX_i^{\top} \bbeta )^2$.
+In both \textsc{CURE} and PR, one observes the magnitudes of labels/outputs without sign information.
+However, algorithmic study of PR usually require $\{ \bX_i \}_{i=1}^n$ to be isotropic Gaussian; most efficient algorithms need good initializations by spectral methods.
+Those cannot be easily adapted to clustering.
+Our analysis of \textsc{CURE} could provide a new way of studying PR under more general conditions.